philkuz/184final/README.md

 We started training the network with  a style loss (using a separate VGG network, inline with [Johnson et al.](https://arxiv.org/abs/1603.08155) and here are some preliminary results.
 [![](images/geometry-style-v2_partway_crop.jpg)](https://github.com/philkuz/184final/blob/master/images/geometry-style-v2_partway_crop.jpg)
 The results are slightly hard to decode and its questionable whether this will help much.
-We're playing around with the weighting of this style loss with respect to the original objective, and the loss had not converged when this output was made.
-However, the style transfer result suggests this can be a very fruitful avenue of exploration.
+We're playing around with the weighting of the style loss with respect to the original objective.
+In the above images, the loss had not converged at the time the output was made, however, the style transfer result suggests incorporation of style loss holds potential.
 ### Generative Adversarial Networks
-We are currently having issues with getting the network to produce nice, high frequency textures.
+We are currently having issues with getting the network to realiably produce textures over our entire target.
 We suspect that a part of the problem is our current MSE objective.
-We believe that learning an adversarial loss in line with [Pix2Pix](https://phillipi.github.io/pix2pix/).
+We believe that learning an adversarial loss in line with [Pix2Pix](https://phillipi.github.io/pix2pix/) may yield positive results.
 This is more of a stretch goal at the moment, but we're confident we'll be able to take a stab at the problem using this model.

 ### Multiple orientations and scales